onEnter

 When you have a Nested State the onEnter action becomes a little more complex.
 With a Nested State we say that when you enter a child state you also enter all ancestor states of that child.

 As such when entering a new child state we must call onEnter for each ancestor that is being entered.
-As with Class Inheritance we start with the ancestor nearest the root of the state tree and call its onEnter method, then the next one down and so on until we reach the child state and call its onEnter.
+We start with the ancestor nearest the root of the state tree and call its onEnter method, then the next one down and so on until we reach the child state and call its onEnter.

 When moving between any two states with a common ancestor onExit and onEntry methods are called for every ancestor up to but excluding the common ancestor (as we are neither entering nor leaving its state).